 The same rule applies to hefty, but unexpected commissions, and your tax refund.
 (Speaking of taxes, be sure to take advantage of the student loan interest deduction and any other tax deductions and credits you may be eligible for to maximize your refund).

 Put those creative talents to use to earn some extra money.
 You can also consider taking on a part-time job or side gigs when available to bring in the bacon.
-Regardless of which route you choose, use all the proceeds earned to pay down student loan debt.
+Regardless of which route you choose, use all the proceeds earned to payoff student loans faster.

 Do you have random items lying around your house collecting dust?
 Or maybe you recently purchased some things that you don’t really need?
 Sell them in a jiffy and use the money to advance your student loan debt repayment mission.